securefederatedai/openfl/docs/manual.rst

 Manual
 ******

-Learn what is |productName| and Federated Learning
+Learn what is |productName| and federated learning:

 - :doc:`overview`

-Establish an |productName| Federation
+Establish an |productName| federation:

 - :doc:`install`
 - :doc:`running_the_federation`

-Customize the Federation
+Customize the federation:

 - :doc:`plan_settings`
 - :doc:`source/utilities/utilities`
 - :doc:`advanced_topics`

-Familiarize with the APIs
+Familiarize with the APIs:

 - :doc:`source/workflow/running_the_federation.tutorial`